How to get useful documentation feedback (not comma debates)

 The cost of unfocused reviews

-I’ve seen teams spend three review cycles debating admonition colors while nobody notices the registration flow is broken.
-Product and docs ships.
-Users can’t sign up.
-“But we had five people review it.”
+I’ve watched teams spend three review cycles debating admonition colors while nobody noticed the registration flow was broken.
+Product and docs ship, users can’t sign up, and someone says “but we had five people review it.”
+They did.
+They reviewed the wrong things.

 How to ask for useful feedback